Pravinvignesh2/employee_management_system/README.md

 # Employee Management System
-A comprehensive, role-based HR Management System built with Angular frontend and Spring Boot backend, featuring modern UI/UX design principles and robust security.
+A comprehensive, role-based Employee Management System built with Angular frontend and Spring Boot backend, featuring modern UI/UX design principles and robust security.

 ## 🎯 Project Overview

-This HR Management System provides a complete solution for managing employees, attendance, leaves, payroll, and performance with role-based access control.
+This Employee Management System provides a complete solution for managing employees, attendance, leaves, payroll, and performance with role-based access control.
 The system is designed with a clean, minimalistic UI and follows modern development practices.

 ## 🏗️ Architecture